Alex-ZT-Li/ClockGUV-Model/README.md

 (5 of 5) Computer Vision Toolbox, version 10.0 or greater.

 (Note: Not all dependencies may be strictly required but were used in the testing environment.
 Tested using MATLAB version R2021a)

-## Description
-Models the behavior of the post-translation oscillator (PTO) from the circadian clock of the cyanobacterium, Synechococcus elongatus, inside a giant unilamellar vesicle (GUV).
-The model simulates the encapsulation of the PTO (comprised of three Kai clock proteins) inside various GUVs sizes.
-There are two versions of this model, one simulating the environment within a GUV used in our experiments (Clock Model - GUV Model) and one simulating the behavior of a transcription-translation feedback loop (TTFL) system (Clock Model - TTFL Model).
-Clock behavior is determined based on experimental data with lookup tables incorporated.

 ## Instructions
 1. Run either "ClockModel_GUVModel.m" or "ClockModel_TTFLModel.m" from their relevant folders.
 Requires the subfolder "Amplitude Simulation" and "Period Simulation" as this contains data necessary for the code to run.